SAVE THE DATE! | 8th - 10th August 2025 | Click here to register for updates REGISTER NOW

 The Village Hall will be open on all three days of the festival.

-There will be craft in St Jerome's church between 10 and 4.
+There will be craft in St Jerome's church between 10 and 4 on Friday 9 August and Saturday 10 August.

 Below you can see links to some of Llangwm's artists with links to their sites.